-Beginning in January, we will be providing expert recommendations on YOUR difficult cases/patients!
+We are providing expert recommendations on YOUR difficult cases/patients!
 These recommendations will be provided by a special panel of well known Chiropractors such as, Dr. Rob Jackson, Dr. Terry Yochum, Dr. Chris Colloca and more.
 We believe that the more we all talk and work together, the better outcomes we'll experience!
 So whether it's a patient who's just not responding as they should, or a chronic complaint that you haven't found the right treatment for, or just a question about a case....we want to help.

 We need YOUR difficult cases!

 I have a patient who had an acoustic neuroma (vestibular schwannoma) removed from the right side of her brain approximately a year ago.
 She has complete hearing loss on the right side as a result of her surgery.
 Most of her pre- and post-op symptoms have gone away, but she still has tinnitus in her right ear.
 Adjustments haven't been helping with the tinnitus so I was wondering if there is anything that you can recommend (specific techniques, supplements, etc.) to help decrease the tinnitus.
 Thank you!